 Why Are You Procrastinating?

 Next, you need to be clear why you’re procrastinating.
-Is it that you’re feeling overwhelmed, are worried about something in particular or is it more to do with a lack of motivation?
+Are you feeling overwhelmed?
+Are you worried about something in particular?
+Or is it more to do with a lack of motivation?

 How to Get Going